The Feng Shui Adjustment

 Chloe snorted, tossing her phone aside.
 “Agitated?
 Sweetheart, the only agitated thing here is me.
 You’re taking forever!”

 Chloe arched an eyebrow.
 “Immediate?
+That's more like it.
 I love immediate.”

 Chloe watched, arms crossed, a smirk tugging at her lips.
 “Okay, I get it.
 You’re doing some, like, artsy installation thing.”

-She sauntered over in her clingy yoga pants, casting a disdainful eye over the setup.
+She sauntered over in her clingy yoga pants, casting a disdainful eye over the set-up.
 As she leaned in to inspect the chair, the mirror provided a tantalizing glimpse of her reflection.
-Her loose, open-necked t-shirt slipped forward, teasing a hint of cleavage and a flash of lacy bra strap, though Chloe was too busy rolling her eyes to notice.
+Her loose, open-necked t-shirt slipped forward, revealing a provocative flash of cleavage and a glimpse of her lacy bra strap, though Chloe was too busy rolling her eyes to notice.

-Joanne stepped closer, smoothing a crease from her trousers — a small, quiet motion, almost like centering herself.
+Joanne stepped closer, smoothing a crease from her trousers.

-“You see, Chloe,” she said softly, “the real blockages aren’t always in the room.”
+“You see, Chloe,” Joanne explained, “the real blockages aren’t always in the fixtures.”

-In one swift, fluid motion, Joanne seized the spoon and sat, effortlessly pulling Chloe over her lap.
-The momentum sent the impertinent socialite tumbling across her knees, hands braced on the rug, feet barely grazing the floor.
+In one swift, fluid motion, Joanne seized the spoon and dropped into the chair, dragging Chloe forward with startling ease.
+The momentum sent the impertinent socialite tumbling across her knees with a startled gasp of surprise.
+Her manicured hands slapped down onto the rug, her legs flailing as her toes lost contact with the floor.

 “Hey!”
 Chloe yelped, kicking her legs in surprise.
 “Jo!
 What do you think you’re doing?!”